 So do you take any traditional group shots?

 Yes.
 Groups shots are a great way to record who was at your wedding and it's the one part of the day I'm directly involved with you and your guests.
 However, I like to keep this part of the day simple and straight forward.
 Trying to get a large group of people in and out of an array of group shots can be like herding cats, especially if the bar is open!
 You only really need 5 or 6 group shots.
 I take one group shot with all guests and then concentrate on close family and the bridal party.
 We'll agree a set of shots before the day so we're all on the same page.
 My technique for groups shots usually sees them done in 15 minutes depending on the number of guests.

 What about portrait shots of the two of us?

 Natural portrait shots of the two of you together will give you the shots you would use for a print to put on the wall at home or on the cover of an album.
 It's also good to spend a few minutes away from the hustle and bustle of the day and take time out to enjoy each others company and relax.
 (I promise not to spoil the moment and give you some space!).
 Otherwise the day will fly by and you'll not get another chance to see each other without being surrounded by your guests.
 I don't make you pose in cliched ways or spend ages staging elaborate set pieces.
 Just the two of you together in a relaxed manor in the surroundings of your venue.
 This usually takes around 15 minutes so you can spend more time enjoying the day with your family and friends.
 If you've taken up the option of an engagement shoot then you'll find it's very much the same kind of thing.

 How far will you travel?

 Anywhere you like!
-All fuel is included in the price.
-If I have to stay over the night beforehand I'll charge for a local B&B (you're welcome to book this yourselves on my behalf).
+All fuel and travel costs are included in the price.
 If you're getting married abroad then that's okay too!
 Again, please inquire for a quote for a destination wedding.